Rapid Response and Rebuilding: Youth Homelessness

 What’s Going On & Helpful Links

-SchoolHouse Connection has some excellent information about it here: https://schoolhouseconnection.org/article/impending-executive-order-on-dismantling-ed-fy2025-budget.
-They also provided this helpful summary of the rights of students.
+SchoolHouse Connection has some excellent information about the E.O. directing the dismantling of the Dept. of Ed here.
+They also have this helpful summary of the rights of students.

 Resources & How to Get Involved